JenniferFariasRodrigues/CRC_cyclic-redundancy-check/README.md

 # Access using IDE ou through the code
 On the IDE Enviromental choose the open project.

-# Choose folder in IDE and run the project
+# 1 Challenge: Choose FormaGeometrica folder in IDE and run the project
-Click on  "LINGUAGEM_C" folder and choose "Main.c" class.
+Click on  "FormaGeometrica" folder and choose "Main.c" class.
 # Put the line on the terminal
 $ gcc -o main main.c Retangulo.c Triangulo.c -lm